 Welcome to the site.

-For those who are already regular users, thank you for your forbearance as the marks have been added; it’s taken a bit longer than expected to get this far, but I’m now halfway through the Ws and in the final straights.
+For those who are already regular users, thank you for your forbearance as the marks have been added; it’s taken a bit longer than expected to get this far, but there are now over 6000 potters/pottery entries on the database and over 16,000 records.
 My husband has resized the photos and speeded up the searches so you should find it a lot quicker and easier, especially on the mobile phone.

 If anyone – collector or potter – would like to send in photos of potters’ marks missing from the database then I would be very happy to add them.

 If you spot a mistake PLEASE let me know (email@example.com).
 It’s inevitable they will creep in as the database grows – I’ve found photos under the wrong name or unedited.

 The search function only searches for names and phrases ‘as they’re written’ in the database.
 It’s not like a Google search; strings of search words won’t work, and neither will putting any of the text in quotes.
 I’m currently removing a large number of middle names because of this and debating whether to have a list of forms of address for each potter in the bio so they’re all searchable.
 Adding a space after a word can also flummox the search because it won’t include any words that end with a full stop or comma.
 See separate blog post on using * and – for searching on incomplete words and sentences

 Where they are commonly known by their shortened name, eg, Tony v’s Anthony, I have the format: First name Surname / Nickname Surname.
 There are some husband & wife teams where I have ‘&’ or ‘and’ between the names, or ‘First Name, Surname and partner’s First Name’, but I am gradually changing that to add the partner’s surname.